Geovana Peres vs Lani Daniels II: Aftermath

 After the fight the two boxers were interviewed in the middle of the ring.
 Geovana thanked the sponsors, the promoter, her team and said she fought to inspire women, for women boxing and fighting for equality.
 She thanked her opponent for the fight and thank the audience for the support.
-She asked everyone to conintue supporting Women's boxing.
+She asked everyone to continue supporting Women's boxing.
 Lani Daniels thanked her family, her team, and gave a tribute to the victims of the Christchurch mosque shootings.
-She gave her respect to Geovana peres and to the audience that came to support her.
+She gave her respect to Geovana Peres and to the audience that came to support her.
 After all the interviews were done and photos were taken, a haka erupted with over 100 people show respect to Lani and Geovana.

 After everyone left and taken photos, Geovana and Lani teams came together in the lockerroom to give each other love, respect and support.
 This was a private meeting between the two camps with no media or camera.
 They shared a prayer and wished each the best for the future.

 Geovana went on to defend the title against Claire Hafner on October 4, 2019.
 In May 2023, Lani Daniels Would get another world title opportunity against Alrie Meleisea at an event dubbed Next World Champion.